cmccomb/human_regex/README.md

     + end();
 assert!(regex_string.to_regex().is_match("2014-01-01"));
 ```
+The `to_regex()` method returns a [standard Rust regex](https://docs.rs/regex/1.5.4/regex/struct.Regex.html).
 We can do this another way with slightly less repetition though!
 ```rust
 use human_regex::{beginning, digit, exactly, text, end};
 let first_regex_string = text("-") + exactly(2, digit());